Groups and workshops

-Groups will resume in the fall 2022 semester.
 Please complete the group interest form if you are an enrolled student and would like to join any of the PGCC Groups.
-A group facilitator will contact you during the fall term with information on how to join.
+A group facilitator will contact you with information on how to join.

 A group for those seeking support from others during their healing journey in recovery from sexual abuse/sexual trauma.
 This is a confidential group for those who identify as women.
 Some common experiences related to sexual abuse include low self-esteem, trusting difficulties, relationship challenges, in addition to feelings of anxiety, anger and depression.
 This group hopes to support a sense of empowerment by connecting with others that have shared similar experiences.

 If you are interested in this group, your therapist can help you set up a brief screening appointment with the group facilitator you can email firstname.lastname@example.org.